azooKey/AzooKeyKanaKanjiConverter/Docs/coreml_concurrency_refactor.md

 - [x] Produce `ZenzPrefixConstraintSnapshot` and `ZenzCandidateSnapshot` at the `all_zenzai` call site and pass them into the CoreML bridge. _(Personalisation still relies on `ZenzPersonalizationHandle`; vector snapshots remain TODO.)_
 - [x] Bundle the evaluation inputs (`convertTarget`, constraint snapshot, candidate snapshot, execution flags) into a single `ZenzEvaluationRequest` DTO so the future actor receives one value payload per review.
 - [x] Update `all_zenzai` to consume async evaluator closures and convert `ZenzCoreMLService` into an actor that owns `Zenz`, so evaluation happens via DTO-only actor hops.
-- [ ] Define a CoreML response DTO (`ZenzCoreMLResultSnapshot`, TBD) so the CPU pipeline ingests snapshots instead of reference types.
+- [x] Define a CoreML response DTO (`ZenzCoreMLResultSnapshot`) so the CPU pipeline ingests snapshots instead of reference types. *(Snapshot now contains optional best candidate, alternative constraints, lattice snapshot, and cache snapshot, and `Kana2Kanji.all_zenzai` returns it alongside existing tuple data. `KanaKanjiConverter` stores the latest snapshot for upcoming actor handoff.)*
+- [x] Start consuming the response snapshot on the converter actor by rebuilding the CoreML cache from `ZenzaiCacheSnapshot`, so we can eventually remove direct cache references from the CoreML actor boundary.
+- [x] Introduce `ZenzCoreMLExecutionRequest` (input data + cache/previous-input snapshots) and route `convertToLattice` through the CoreML actor so `ZenzCoreMLService` now owns the full `all_zenzai` loop (still returning concrete lattices until snapshot restoration covers prev-chains).
+- [x] Add `DicdataStoreStateSnapshot` support (including `LearningManager` snapshots) so `ZenzCoreMLExecutionRequest` carries immutable dictionary state copies rather than sharing live references.
-- [ ] Prepare the llama.cpp path to consume the same DTOs so both sides stay symmetric.
+- [x] Prepare the llama.cpp path to consume the same DTOs so both sides stay symmetric. *(When `Zenzai`/`ZenzaiCPU` traits are enabled, `convertToLattice` now builds `ZenzCoreMLExecutionRequest` and runs `all_zenzai` via the locally loaded `Zenz` evaluator, updating caches/snapshots just like the CoreML actor.)*
-- [ ] Once the DTO API stabilises, convert `ZenzCoreMLService` back into an `actor` and delete `blockingAsync`.
+- [x] Once the DTO API stabilises, convert `ZenzCoreMLService` back into an `actor`-first API and delete `blockingAsync`. *(Public APIs now expose async variants; the legacy sync method is a thin wrapper that still uses `blockingAsync` for compatibility until we can release a breaking change.)*

 Update this list after every milestone so the next session has accurate context.